 (I) Manufacturer requirements.
 Retail dealers shall install only products which conform to the following, except for those items transferred in accordance with rule 3304-6-14 of the Administrative Code:

 (1) Only products for which the manufacturer carries liability insurance coverage that provides a minimum of one million dollars for each claim, with a minimum aggregate for a one-year policy period of two million dollars.
 Obtaining proof of such coverage shall be the responsibility of the retail dealer and shall be provided to OOD upon request.
 Any bid containing products which do not meet this provision shall be rejected.

 (2) Any product that is a powered mechanism or contains a powered mechanism shall permanently bear, via engraving or fixed plate, a model number, a serial number, and the name and address of the manufacturer.
 The engraving or fixed plate shall remain visible after installation.
 All OEM powered mechanisms (such as a power steering pump or a brake vacuum booster) that have been modified as part of the vehicle modification shall contain such an engraving or fixed plate.

 (1) Competitive bidding.
-Requests for quotations/bids shall only be sent to the three qualified retail dealers chosen by the consumer from among those retail dealers on RSC's list of approved retail dealers maintained by the RTSU of RSC, which are qualified to perform the specific modifications required by the consumer.
+Requests for quotations/bids shall only be sent to the three qualified retail dealers chosen by the consumer from among those retail dealers on OOD's list of approved retail dealers, maintained by OOD, which are qualified to perform the specific modifications required by the consumer.
 No other quotations/bids shall be solicited or accepted.
 The bidder submitting the lowest of the three bids shall be awarded the work.
 In the case where two or three retail dealers have submitted identical low bids, consumer choice among the tied low bidders shall prevail.

 Promulgated Under: 119.03